Taiwan loses diplomatic ally Nicaragua to China

 China has been poaching Taiwan’s diplomatic allies over the past few years, cutting down the number of countries that recognize the democratic island as a sovereign nation.
 China is against Taiwan representing itself in global forums or in diplomacy.
 The Solomon Islands chose to recognize China in 2019, cutting diplomatic ties with Taiwan.

-“This is the right choice that is in line with the global trend and has people’s support.
-China highly appreciates this decision,” China’s Ministry of Foreign Affairs said.

-“We won yet another beautiful battle,” China’s Foreign Ministry spokesman Zhao Lijian wrote on his personal Weibo account, while sharing a video of Nicaragua’s Foreign Minister Denis Moncada Colindres reading the statement saying that Taiwan is an “inalienable” part of China.

-Zhao called the change part of “an irresistible trend.”

-“The arbitrary imprisonment of nearly 40 opposition figures since May, including seven potential presidential candidates, and the blocking of political parties from participation rigged the outcome well before election day,” said President Joe Biden in a statement in November in response to Ortega’s election.
+“The arbitrary imprisonment of nearly 40 opposition figures since May, including seven potential presidential candidates, and the blocking of political parties from participation rigged the outcome well before election day,” U.S. President Joe Biden said in a statement in November in response to Ortega’s election.

-Honduras, meanwhile, faces rampant corruption in the central government.
+Honduras, meanwhile, faces rampant corruption in its government.
 President Juan Orlando Hernandez faces allegations of ties to drug traffickers, according to U.S. federal prosecutors in New York.
 His brother was arrested in Miami in 2018 by U.S. authorities on suspicion of drug trafficking.

+Chinese officials viewed it as a victory in a larger playing field.
+“We won yet another beautiful battle,” another Chinese Foreign Ministry spokesperson, Zhao Lijian, wrote on his personal Weibo account, while sharing a video of Nicaraguan Foreign Minister Denis Moncada Colindres reading the statement saying that Taiwan is an “inalienable” part of China.

+Zhao called the change part of “an irresistible trend.”

 Nicaragua established diplomatic relations with Taiwan in the 1990s, when President Violeta Chamorro assumed power after defeating Ortega’s Sandinista regime at the polls.
-Ortega, who has just been re-elected for a fourth consecutive presidential term since returning to power in 2007, had maintained close ties with Taipei until now.
+Ortega, who returned to power in 2007, had maintained close ties with Taipei until now.

 Associated Press senior video producer Johnson Lai contributed to this report.